cobrien706/mysterions/README.md

 This is a demo game for the [final assignment](https://programming-25.mooc.fi/part-14/4-your-own-game) for the
 [University of Helsinki MOOC Center](https://www.mooc.fi/en/) online course [Python Programming MOOC 2025](https://programming-25.mooc.fi/).

-The goal of this project was to fulfill the assignment, but also to try to create code that could be readily modified, maintained and improved upon by other developers, to better familiarize myself with better techniques, writing 'pythonic' code, and creating as solid documentation as possible, using resources such as Sphinx and Read the Docs.
+The goal of this project was to fulfill the assignment, but also to try to create code that could be readily modified, maintained and improved upon by other developers, to familiarize myself with better techniques, writing 'pythonic' code, and creating as solid documentation as possible, using resources such as Sphinx and Read the Docs.

 # Description